neow3j/neow3j-docs/docs/neo-n3/dapp_development/interacting_with_a_node.md

 ## Inspecting a transaction

-You can retrieve transaction information with the block subscritptions from the last sections but you can also be more specific and fetch information about single transactions, e.g., if you sent a transaction to a node and now want to check its state on the blockchain.
+You can retrieve transaction information with the block subscriptions from the last sections but you can also be more specific and fetch information about single transactions, e.g., if you sent a transaction to a node and now want to check its state on the blockchain.